amosco-catering/caterer-and-co-website/README.md

 ### Email Notifications (via Resend)
 - Admin receives an email on every new pending booking with full booking details
-- Customer receives a confirmation email when their booking is accepted
-- Customer receives a rejection email with reason when their booking is rejected

 ---